LSR 2-1 Sportster

 RB Racing LSR 2-1 exhaust systems use either one or two slip joints depending on the model.
 We suggest you put a coating of Permatex 598B ULTRA BLACK in the slip joint.
 None of our slip joints use any clamps because then they wouldn't be slip joints anymore.
 The inner pipe gets hotter that the outer pipe and they grow into each other and form a tight seal.
 The 598B is a non hardening gasket material and will prevent any leakage from condensation that forms in the pipe and, with the usual carbon particles, will actually seal better over time.
 It also makes the pipes easy to take apart later on.
 Get a tube before you install your RB racing exhaust system.

-O-Sensor Port Standard
+O-Sensor Ports Standard

 Ease of Installation: LSR 2-1 Mounting Brackets